12 Most Dangerous Countries in Asia that are Safer than you think for Travelers

 How dangerous is traveling in Turkey

-I recently wandered around the ruins of Ephesus, this is normally ground zero of one of the world’s biggest tourism industries, but that day it was virtually deserted.
+I recently wandered around the ruins of Ephesus, which is normally ground zero of one of the world’s biggest tourism industries, but that day it was virtually deserted.

-In the summer of 2016 I spent the night of the coup attempt cowering on the floor with my neighbor as jets roared over ahead, cautiously checking to see whether that ‘bang’ was a sonic boom or a bomb, and oh, yes, ISIS took out both Istanbul’s airport and an up-end nightclub.
+In the summer of 2016, I spent the night of the coup attempt cowering on the floor with my neighbor as jets roared over ahead, cautiously checking to see whether that ‘bang’ was a sonic boom or a bomb, and oh, yes, ISIS took out both Istanbul’s airport and an upended nightclub.

 I can understand why tourists are staying away.
 I understand why people are risk-averse, but you also need to be risk-smart.
 These extreme events grab the headlines but the odds of getting caught in one are like getting struck by lightning, the biggest risks are earthquakes and traffic accidents, and over the years I have had those too but I lived to tell.